 - Repeat as much as you like.

 - Option: you might explore switching the breath and inhaling as you round and exhaling as you broaden.
+You can also find more intuitive movement, like rotating your wrists, swaying side to side, or anything else that speak to you.

-Tips For A More Effective Practice
+Tips For A More Supportive Practice

 - Give yourself time and patience.
 It can be challenging for many sexual trauma survivors to regain feeling in their pelvic floor region.
 It’s okay and normal to explore the poses and techniques without noticing much.
 There is no rush to your progress.